My days have passed, my plans are shattered. Yet the desires of my heart turn night into day; in the face of the darkness light is near- Job 17:9-10

-As I got older I became quite philosophical where it comes to the issue of control.
-It hit me in my late thirties (I’m a slow learner) that control in this life is nothing more than an illusion.
-One can have all the resources in the world, make nothing but the very best choices and get all of their ducks in a nice neat little row.
-A single storm can come along, wipe away all those good choices and decimate all the poor little ducks all in the course of a single day (Job 1:1-22).
+Age and experience eventually made me philosophical when it comes to the issue of control.
+In my thirties (I’m a slow learner) I realized control is an illusion.
+One can have all the resources in the world, make the very best choices in every area of life and get all their ducks in a nice neat little row.
+Then a single storm can come along, wipe away all the good choices and demolish all the poor little ducks in the course of a single hour (Job 1:1-22).

-Just a few of the things outside of my power to control that I would dearly love to control include the presidential elections, the spread of coronavirus, and the downward spiral of our society.
-On top of all those “global” issues I am wrestling with some serious family problems that show no signs of ever going away.
+Just a few things outside my power to control that I would dearly love to control include politics, economics and the downward spiral of our society.
+Those “global” issues aside I am also wrestling with some serious family problems that will probably never be completely resolved in this life.

 Just as I was preparing to jump into control-freak mode the Holy Spirit gently reminded me there are wiser and more productive ways to deal with life.
 Wisdom concerning this issue begins with recognizing and owning the following four truths: